Minister and Staff

 As Administrator, I work with our Financial Manager as part a team that supports the financial workings of the church, including budgeting, bill pay, payroll, hiring, and rental contracts.
 We also work to support the Financial Officer, Stewardship Team, and Human Resources.

-Financial Manager: Debrah Olsen
+Financial Manager: Debrah Olsen (she)

 Working with the Congregational Administrator, Financial Officer, and Operations Co-Chairs, I provide accurate accounting and business records utilizing generally accepted accounting practices and standards for nonprofits.
 I’ve worked at UUCD since 2015.